cfpb/design-system/docs/pages/iconography.md

   #### What the Less is doing

-  If you look in `cf-icons.less`, below the aforementioned sizing variable, you’ll see this simple rule:
+  If you look in `cfpb-icons.less`, below the aforementioned sizing variable, you’ll see this simple rule:

   ```